Cypher

 - Node: Entities in the graph (like People, Companies)

-- Relationship: Connections between nodes
+- Relationship: Directed, typed connections between nodes

 - Property: Key-value attributes on nodes and relationships